 - The researchers Hans J. Deeg and Juan Antonio Belmonte coordinated the edition of the "Handbook of Exoplanets", four volumes with 160 articles by more than 300 specialists in exoplanetology.
 Three years of intensive work have resulted in a complete documentation on the state of the art of the studies of the planets beyond the Solar System.

 Transiting exoplanets from the CoRoT space mission.
-XXII.
-CoRoT-16b: a hot Jupiter with a hint of eccentricity around a faint solar-like star
+XXIII.
+CoRoT-21b: a doomed large Jupiter around a faint subgiant star